carlosbrando/rails_book-2.2/en/01_ActiveRecord/09_assert_sql.markdown

 ## New test helper (assert\_sql)

-Maybe you have already heard of `assert_queries`, which helps to validate tests and the number of queries executed on a bank.
+Maybe you have already heard of `assert_queries`, which helps to validate tests and the number of queries executed on a database.
 For example:

 In the test below I am specifying that if there are **partial\_updates**, a query should be executed on the database; otherwise, no query should be executed.